serulii/polyGLons/polyglons/README.md

 npm install
 ```

-The following command compiles and replaces the contents of `src/polyglons-wasm`
+The following command compiles the Rust code, and replaces the contents of `src/polyglons-wasm`
 with the artifacts.
-Make sure to run this command and commit the results.
+Make sure to run this command and commit the results if you modify any Rust code!

 ```
 npm run build-wasm